Margot Käßmann: Family

 Käßmann has four daughters.
-She was the first German bishop to file for divorce, in 2007, and on 6 August 2007, it was communicated to the church senate that her divorce was legally valid.
+She was the first German bishop to file for divorce, in 2007, and on 6 August 2007 it was communicated to the church senate that her divorce was legally valid.
 The church senate and the leadership of the Church of Hanover supported Käßmann and endorsed her continued tenure of the bishop's office, as did the leader of a conservative center.

-Chair of the Council of the Evangelical Church in Germany
+Chair of the Council of the Protestant Church in Germany

-She was a member of the Council of the Evangelical Church in Germany, and on 28 October 2009, she was elected Chair of the Council, the first woman in that position.
+She was a member of the Council of the Protestant Church in Germany, and on 28 October 2009 she was elected Chair of the Council, the first woman in that position.
 She received 132 of the 142 votes cast, and said she wanted the church to be more contemporary and hoped to attract more people to it.

 Her election provoked negative reactions from the leadership of the Russian Orthodox Church which declared that it was ready to suspend its dialogue with German Lutherans because of Käßmann's non-traditional views and her unusual status as a female Protestant bishop.

-On 20 February 2010, Käßmann was pulled over for driving through a red light on the streets of Hanover.
-It was determined through a blood test that her blood alcohol level was at 1.54 per mil.
-(The legal limit is 0.3 per mil in Germany.)
-Her license was immediately confiscated.
-She could face the loss of her driver's license for one year and pay a fine of one month's salary.
-Despite receiving a vote of confidence from the council of the Evangelical Church in Germany, she stepped down from her office as leader of the Evangelical Church and as bishop on 24 February 2010.
+On 20 February 2010, Käßmann was pulled over for driving through a red traffic light in Hanover.
+A blood test measured her blood alcohol level at 1.54 per mille (1.54 g/L or 0.154%), above the legal limit of 0.5 per mille (0.5 g/L or 0.05%).
+Her license was confiscated immediately.
+Despite receiving a vote of confidence from the council of the Protestant Church in Germany, she stepped down from her office as leader of the Evangelical Church and as bishop on 24 February 2010.
+The following month, Käßmann accepted a sentence comprising a fine of €8000 and withdrawal of her driver's license for a minimum of 10 months.

-An attack on the right-wing AfD in the course of a Bible workshop during the Evangelical Church Convention in 2017 in which she stated that the AfD "all German" policy was implicitly "nazi" caused widespread comment and controversy.
-Her words.
-"Keine Frage mehr, jetzt ist es klar.
-Frauen sollen Kinder bekommen, wenn sie ,biodeutsch‘ sind.
-Das ist eine neue rechte Definition von einheimisch gemäß dem sogenannten kleinen Arierparagrafen der Nationalsozialisten: zwei deutsche Eltern, vier deutsche Großeltern.
-Da weiß man, woher der braune Wind wirklich weht.“ "No question, it's clear.
-Women should have children when they are "bioGerman".
-That is a new right position of 'indigenous' in accordance with the so-called Aryan paragraphs of the National Socialists: two German parents, four German grandparents.
-You can see from that where the brown wind is blowing from."
+Käßmann caused widespread comment and controversy in 2017 when she criticized right-wing political party AfD policy, saying at a Bible workshop during the Evangelical Church Convention: